keenlabs/KeenClient-Android-Sample/README.md

 ### Eclipse

+* Download the latest Android SDK from [Maven Central](http://repo1.maven.org/maven2/io/keen/keen-client-api-android)
+  * Note: We publish both an AAR and a JAR; you may use whichever is more convenient based on your infrastructure and needs.

-TODO: Add Eclipse instructions (Pull Requests welcome!)
+TODO: Add detailed Eclipse instructions (Pull Requests welcome!)

 ## Running the Sample App